Best bike computers for triathletes

 ‘Forward-looking’ features built-in maps to tick that navigational box, meaning additional storage and a larger screen.
 Of course, this all comes at an extra cost.

-More expensive computers should also feature Bluetooth as standard, making it easy to sync your data to your smartphone for ride analysis.
+The best bike computers for triathletes should also feature Bluetooth as standard, making it easy to sync your data to your smartphone for ride analysis.
+Look out for ANT+ connectivity as well, which will enable the computer to pair with all your sensors (heart rate monitor, power meter, multisport watch etc) simulataneously.

 More affordable models strip features right down but don’t let that put you off – for many, speed and distance is enough.